dialogue

 bestuur@questforwisdom.org

-The QfWf has laid down its mission in promoting an inclusive society in its practices and statutes.
+The QfWf has laid down its mission in promoting an inclusive society in its practices and statutes of the Quest-for-Wisdom-Foundation.

-The QfWf board is continuing to play a leadership role in facilitating, organizing and realizing the QfWf-programmes on the intercultural art of living.
+The QfWf board is playing a leadership role in facilitating, organizing and realizing the QfWf-programmes on the intercultural art of living.
 From 2019 organized as the three Quests:

 The QfWf websites:

-• The QfWf-website with general information on the QfWf as a foundation with a Cultural ANBI status and with QfWf circles organising the three Quests, providing information for visitors about the (e)books and games to be purchased in the webshop.
-The website is nearly 100% bilingual: Dutch and English.
+• The QfWf-website provides general information on the QfWf as a foundation with a Cultural ANBI status and how the QfWf circles are co-creating around the three Quests, resulting in the (e)books, dialogue- and game-forms.
+These might be purchased in the webshop.
+The website is bilingual: in Dutch and English.

 • For the digital game Quest for Wisdom, launched in 2016, the Wheel for the Intercultural Art of Living was designed with 20 stories from the four corners of the world, including 80 transcultural symbols, to be consulted in order to develop the art of living personally and as a community, family or team.

-• In 2017 the QfWf has launched the Wisdom Web, intended for the collecting, developing and publishing of (inter)cultural and artistic materials.
+• In 2017 the QfWf started the Wisdom Web, intended for the collecting, developing and publishing of (inter)cultural and artistic materials.
 The website is primarily Dutch language based, but also contains a substantial number of contributions in English.

-• The Animal Wisdom programme has its own website that contains an intercultural storytelling programme — including a series of e-books: the Animal Wisdom Collection as well as decades of retold animal stories with an ethos from different cultures.
-This website is 100% bilingual: Dutch and English.
+• The Animal Wisdom project has its own website that contains an intercultural storytelling programme — including a series of e-books: the Animal Wisdom Collection as well as decades of retold animal stories with an ethos from different cultures.
+This website is both in Dutch and English.

-flow together from 2025 ontwards as The Golden Ratio Quest
+flow together from 2024 onwards as The Golden Ratio Quest

 Since the project “World Citizenship of the Street” in 2024, which was honored by the Cultural Participation Fund, the QfWf has been focussing on different aspects of this urgent theme every year.
-In the intercultural language of the arts, the QfWf Soul Circle develops each year a program to be presented in Dialogical Circles at the rhythm of the four seasons and om the annual Meeting Day.
-Hereby, the QfWf draws attention to the importance of Global Citizenship for an inclusive society and the responsibility of organizations of the social and cultural domain in this respect.
+In the intercultural language of the arts, the QfWf Soul Circle develops each year an artistic programme to be presented on the rhythm of the four seasons as well as on the Annual Meeting Day.
+Hereby, the QfWf draws attention to the importance of Global Citizenship for an inclusive society along the social and intercultural axis.

-For the development of her programmes and the quality of her activities, as well as for the renewal and management of her websites, the QfWf has inaugurated an Editorial Board and a Council.
+For the development of her programmes and the quality of her activities, as well as for the renewal and management of her websites, the QfWf has inaugurated an Editorial Board, a QfWf-Council and the Soul Circle.

-The QfWf-Editorial Charter aims to guarantee the independence of the journalistic and exploratory content of the Quest for Wisdom sites.
+The QfWf-Editorial Charter aims to guarantee the independence of the journalistic and artistic content of the Quest for Wisdom websites.

 To this end, it regulates the position and tasks of all those involved in these websites as publisher and digital platforms.

-• Applies illustrations in coordination with the QfWf author
+• develop text as well as illustrations in coordination with the QfWf Soul Circle and authors

 The QfWf-Council